 Do not place sofas in front of radiators as this blocks the heat from reaching the rest of your room

-Lighting is accountable for about 15% of saved energy bill.
+Lighting is accountable for about 15% of household energy bills.
 Replacing your standard lightbulbs with LEDs can reduce this by 80%

 LEDs are available to fit most fittings and are particularly good for replacing spotlights and dimmable lights, they are more efficient than CFLs and will save you more money in the long term.
 They can last up to 10 years.
 When buying your new bulbs, think lumens, not watts.
 The brightness, or lumen levels, of the lights in your home may vary widely, so here’s a rule of thumb: